-In the NTBC study, the median duration of treatment was 22.2 months with a minimum of 0.1 months and a maximum of 77.9 months.
-The total exposure in the NTBC study includes more than 1,300 patient-years.2 Of all patients enrolled in the NTBC study, 83% remain on nitisinone treatment.
+In the NTBC Study, the median duration of treatment was 22.2 months with a minimum of 0.1 months and a maximum of 77.9 months.
+The total exposure in the NTBC Study includes more than 1,300 patient-years.4 Of all patients enrolled in the NTBC Study, 83% remain on nitisinone treatment.
 The usual daily dose before mid-1993 was about 0.6 mg/kg and after that time it was usually about 1 mg/kg.
-In the main analysis, most patients were treated with a daily nitisinone dose of 0.8 mg/kg to 1.2 mg/kg.25 In the complementary analysis, the total treatment period ranged from 0.1 months to 80.5 months.25
+In the main analysis, most patients were treated with a daily nitisinone dose of 0.8-1.2 mg/kg.6 In the complementary analysis, the total treatment period ranging from 0.1 to 80.5 months.6

-Of the 78 patients participating in the Quebec study, 28 never received nitisinone, 26 were treated after 30 days of age and 24 were treated before 30 days of age.
+Of the 78 patients participating in the Quebec Study, 28 never received nitisinone, 26 were treated after 30 days of age and 24 were treated before 30 days of age.
 A total of 1,312 patient-months without nitisinone treatment and 5,731 with nitisinone treatment were recorded.